 Don’t forget it is not yet possible to file an application under President Obama’s plan.
 Seek advice from a qualified attorney or organization accredited by the Board of Immigration Appeals.
 Notaries or “notarios” are NOT attorneys and are NOT qualified or authorized to give immigration advice.
 Learn more here.

-This post was written by both Derek Strain and Stephen Tarnoff.
+This post was written by Derek Strain.

 The material contained in this alert does not constitute direct legal advice and is for informational purposes only.
 An attorney-client relationship is not presumed or intended by receipt or review of this presentation.
 The information provided should never replace informed counsel when specific immigration-related guidance is needed.

 © 2023 Minsky, McCormick & Hallagan, P.C.
 All rights reserved.
 Information may not be reproduced, displayed, modified, or distributed without the express prior written permission of Minsky, McCormick & Hallagan, P.C.